IBM/power-openstack-k8s-volume-driver/csi_examples/README.md

 ibm-powervc-csi-provisioner-plugin-0   3/3     Running            0          8m49s
 ibm-powervc-csi-resizer-plugin-0       3/3     Running   0 8m49s
 ```
-*Note: "example-pod" is the name used in the name used in sample script.*
+*Note: "example-pod" is the name used in sample script.*

 4. Describe the newly created pod.